OpenwaterHealth/opw_neuromod_hw/README.md

 * Software for computing what signals the transducer will have to send to treat the target
 * Hardware for driving the transducer to generate those signals and deliver the treatment.

+# Getting Started
+To get started setting up a system with open-TFUS, you can refer to the user manual and documentation in the following repositories:
+* [opw_neuromod_hw](https://github.com/OpenwaterHealth/opw_neuromod_hw): instruction manuals, mechanical drawings and 3D models
+* [opw_neuromod_sw](https://github.com/OpenwaterHealth/opw_neuromod_sw): software for configuring and controlling systems

 # License
 This project is licensed under the GNU Affero General Public License v3.0.
 See [LICENSE](LICENSE) for details.